Candidates in the 2015 United Kingdom general election: Former MPs standing against each other

 Unusually, three former MPs competed against each other in a single seat, Northampton North.
 There, Conservative Michael Ellis, who was elected to the seat in 2010; Labour candidate Sally Keeble, who was a Labour MP for the seat from 1997 to 2010; and Green candidate Tony Clarke, who was a Labour MP for neighbouring Northampton South from 1997 to 2005 before leaving the party, are all competing against each other.
 It is not unusual for two former MPs to compete in an election (often a rematch), but it is rare for three former MPs to contest a single seat.

 Pan-United Kingdom

-The Conservatives stood in 647 constituencies; the party is standing in every seat in Great Britain except for the Speaker's seat, and is also standing in 16 of the 18 Northern Ireland seats.
-UKIP are standing in 624 seats (up from 572 in 2010).
+The Conservatives stood in 647 constituencies; every seat in Great Britain except for the Speaker's seat, and 16 of the 18 Northern Ireland seats.
+UKIP stood in 624 seats (up from 572 in 2010).

 By tradition, none of the major parties stand candidates against the speaker of the House of Commons (currently John Bercow).
 However, the Greens and UKIP stood candidates against the speaker.